-So to reiterate, ritual and culture function to stabilize and unify the community's modelling capabilities; to ensure that each members internal modelling of the environment at least asymptotically matches up with the broader community’s collective model of the environment.
+So to reiterate, ritual and culture function to stabilize and unify the community's modelling capabilities; to ensure that each members internal modelling of the environment at least (asymptotically) matches up with the broader community’s collective model of the environment.
 A way of asking "do you see what I see?"
 "Do you feel what I feel?".
-With a species as social and symbolic as ours, the unifying function of myth, cosmology, language, rituals, theories, and artistic expression/experience is fundamental.
+With a species as social and symbolic as us humans, the unifying function of myth, cosmology, language, rituals, theories, and artistic expression/experience is indeed a fundamental unifier.

 All this means that the believer of myth does not “believe” myth, in an epistemological sense; she lives the mythical object.
 For the myth is the semiotic object par excellence; just has Eco says “semiosis explains itself through itself” (Eco, 1979, p.71) we can also say myth explains itself through itself.
 Part of what makes myth so untenable, so ‘out of line’ with much western positivist thinking is that myth, specifically the conditions that enable myth, come prior to any distinction of epistemology from ontology.
 And with only a cursory glance at the history of philosophical thought it is clear that the beingness of the world precedes all else.